 Editor's note: Richard Lapchick is a human rights activist, pioneer for racial equality, expert on sports issues, scholar and author.

-Richard E. Lapchick is the chair of the DeVos Sport Business Management Graduate Program at the University of Central Florida.
-Lapchick also directs UCF's Institute for Diversity and Ethics in Sport, is the author of 17 books and the annual Racial and Gender Report Card, and is the president of the Institute for Sport and Social Justice.
+Richard E. Lapchick is a professor in the DeVos Sport Business Management Graduate Program at the University of Central Florida.
+Lapchick also directs UCF's Institute for Diversity and Ethics in Sport, is the author of 17 books and the annual Racial and Gender Report Card and is the president of the Institute for Sport and Social Justice.
 He has been a regular commentator for ESPN.com on issues of diversity in sport.
 Follow him on Twitter @richardlapchick and on Facebook.